Our School Counseling Team

 UCCTI Shared-Time Program

-The application for shared-time programs with the Union County Career & Technical Institute (UCCTI) for the 2020-2021 school year will become available in early 2020.
-Please look out for e-mail communication regarding the application and visit day process.
+The application for shared-time programs with the Union County Career & Technical Institute (UCCTI) for the 2021-2022 school year will be located here when available:

 At least one SAT or ACT should be taken before senior year.
 All colleges in the United States accept both tests.
 Make sure you are registering for an exam with an essay if your prospective school requires it.
 Test dates and registration information can be found at the below links.